kglw-dot-net/phase1/setlists/_posts/2023-03-11-progresja-warsaw.md

 #### Notes
 Rattlesnake contained Automation teases and quotes.
 Ambrose quoted O.N.E. prior to Straws in the Wind.
 This Thing was introduced as a song about “being a piece of shit”.
 Shanghai featured alternate, improvised lyrics from Stu: “Let’s get real high and eat apple pie.”
 Evil Death Roll contained Shanghai, Mars for the Rich, and Hypertension teases.
 Joey and Stu shouted out opening act [Los Bitchos](https://en.wikipedia.org/wiki/Los_Bitchos) after Evil Death Roll.

+**KGLW.Net Staff Notes:** This may be the first time the voice of Han-Tyumi was run by Jason Galea offstage.
+Additional Han-Tyumi narration not previously played live may have been added to this version.
+Upon full review of all prior MoTU suites, additional notes may be added to describe first time or ongoing use of Han-Tyumi narration.

 #### Recordings

 {% include youtube.html id="LpzCgLjOmHg" author="Altered Beast Broadcasting" %}